OpenTreeOfLife/otindex/ottreeindex/scripts/README.md

 For command-line setup (for testing not from within pyramid):
 * config.yml: YAML file with database settings, including table names.
-* setup_db.py: deletes and existing tables and re-creates them
+* setup_db.py: creates DB tables if do not already exist; optionally deleting them all first
 * load_nexson.py: loads the nexson files into the database and creates the JSON index
 * create_otu_table.py: generates a csv file of otu-tree relationships and then loads this using the COPY command

 Pyramid setup:
-* initializedb.py: the pyramid file for iniatializign the database
+* initializedb.py: the pyramid file for iniatializing the database

 # Setting up the DB on the command-line